The quotations below encapsulate many of the reasons I chose the novel form for the Berkeley Series.

 When THE WOLF AND THE LAMB was a Work in Progress, I described it as a biographical novel, a recognised genre in those days.
 Several months after publication, the tag was changed to 'novelised biography'.
 This doesn't fit under a ready-made heading, but more accurately describes what's going on.
 To me, and it seems to readers, 'biographical novel' is opaque, whereas 'novelised biography' sparks curiosity.
 Who?
 When?
 Where?
 How?
 Why?

 The subtle shift in emphasis has aroused a more focused interest.

 Why not just write a biography?
 It might have been easier!
-A novelist, whilst using imagination to reconstruct events and decide what hinges upon what, cannot muse upon a timeline.
-A story demands positive chronology and, because it is about real people, that deserves to be as faithful as can be made.
+A novelist, whilst using imagination to reconstruct events and decide what hinges upon what, cannot muse upon an historic timeline.
+A distinct chronology is demanded and, because the story is about real people, it deserves to be as faithful as can be made.